Soap star becomes Foundation Ambassador

 “The amount of work they do to help people most in need, young and old, is quite phenomenal.
 As a city and a county, we should be really proud and I will help out in any way I can to make sure we help more people on an even greater scale.”

-Simon Fox, Head of Partnership Development for the Foundation said:
+Simon Fox, General Manager for The Foundation said:

 “Colson is a great illustration of how rapidly young people can develop into top class exponents of their chosen profession.
 In just over 4 years he has become a household name in a soap that has been part of the British fabric for over 50 years.